so61pi/examples/queue-amqp/readme.rst

     - a message queue is like a mailbox;
     - a consumer is like a mail client that fetches and deletes email;
     - a exchange is like a MTA (mail transfer agent) that inspects email and decides, on the basis of routing keys and tables, how to send the email to one or more mailboxes;
-    - a routing key corresponds to an email To: or Cc: or Bcc: address, without the server information(routing is entirely internal to an AMQP server);
+    - a routing key corresponds to an email To: or Cc: or Bcc: address, without the server information (routing is entirely internal to an AMQP server);
-    - each exchange instance is like a separate MTA process, handling some email sub-domain, or particulartype of email traffic;
+    - each exchange instance is like a separate MTA process, handling some email sub-domain, or particular type of email traffic;
     - a binding is like an entry in a MTA routing table.

-    The power of AMQP comes from our ability to create queues (mailboxes), exchanges (MTA processes),and bindings (routing entries), at runtime, and to chain these together in ways that go far beyond a simplemapping from "to" address to mailbox name.
+    The power of AMQP comes from our ability to create queues (mailboxes), exchanges (MTA processes), and bindings (routing entries), at runtime, and to chain these together in ways that go far beyond a simple mapping from "to" address to mailbox name.

 Exchange Types
 ==============